-The base case currently reflects a combined cost of claims and administration that is expected to decrease from \$2.33 (2018) to \$2.29 in 2024.
+The base case currently reflects a combined cost of claims and administration that is expected to increase from \$2.38 in 2019 to \$2.69 in 2020.
+Following an expected economic recovery, these combined costs are expected to reduce to \$2.43 in 2021 and to \$2.38 by 2024.
 The probability of achieving these estimates will be significantly improved based on the BTAP initiatives.
-As per the current version of the plan, the excess available to fund the shortfall of investment income and reduce the unfunded liability will increase from \$0.32 (2018) to \$0.33 in 2022; the year the unfunded liability is expected to be eliminated.
+As per the current version of the plan, the excess available to fund the shortfall of investment income and reduce the unfunded liability will be \$0.22; increasing to \$0.27 in the year full funding is achieved.